Resources for Mental Health & Substance Use

 COVERAGE FOR MENTAL HEALTH AND SUBSTANCE USE

 Mental health and substance use affect Marylanders from all walks of life.
-Mental health and substance use are common and often serious, but many people do recover with access to proper healthcare.
-You should treat your mental health as seriously as you treat your physical health.
-If you need help, but don’t know where to find it, this may help you.
+Mental illness and substance use disorders are common and often serious, but greater access to proper health care can contribute to the likelihood of recovery.

 Insurance

-If you have private insurance, you should check your policy for your benefits.
-You should have a policy, certificate of coverage, or summary plan document that describes your health plan’s benefits.
+• To check your insurance coverage, you should have a policy, certificate of coverage, or summary plan document that describes your health plan’s benefits.
 If you cannot find your documents or have questions about your benefits, you can also call the member services number on the back of your card.
 There may be a separate number for mental health services.

 Finding a provider

 To find an in-network provider, you can use your carrier’s provider directory.
 Most health plans have online provider directories, but you can also call the carrier’s member services department to request the names of providers.
-If you use the online directory, be sure to use the correct plan name to find the correct network; your card should have your health plan name.
-After you locate a name, it is a good idea to call the provider’s office and the health plan to confirm that the provider is still participating and accepting new patients.
+If you use the online directory, be sure to use the correct plan name to find the correct network; your card should show your health plan name.
+After you locate the name of a provider, it is a good idea to call the provider’s office and the health plan to confirm that the provider is still participating and accepting new patients.
 Since not all providers at a location may be participating (“in-network”), you should ask about the specific provider you plan to see.

-Sometimes, you may not be able to get the health care that you need from a mental health or substance use disorder specialist who is in your insurance company’s network.
-The innetwork specialist may be unreasonably far away, or might not have an appointment for an unreasonably long time, or may not be able to treat your condition.
-When that happens, and you have to go to a specialist that is out-of-network, your insurance company may have to cover the out-of-network specialist the same as they would an in-network specialist.
+Sometimes, you may not be able to get the health care that you need from a mental health or substance use disorder specialist in your health plan or HMO network.
+The in-network provider may be unreasonably far away, or might not have an appointment for an unreasonably long time, or may not be able to treat your condition.
+When that happens, and you have to go to a specialist that is out-of-network, your insurance company may be required to cover the out-of-network specialist the same as they would an in-network specialist.

-Your health plan must ensure that the approved out-of-network services cost you no more than you would have paid if you received the services from a provider on the plan's provider panel.
-This means there will be no balance bill.
-Your health insurance company has to have a process that you can use to find out how to get in-network coverage for care by an out-of-network specialist.
-And when you make your request, they have to respond quickly.
-You can contact your health plan using the number on the back of your card, or use the link: https://bit.ly/miaccp to find out the process to use for your insurance company.
+Your health plan must help you find an available provider, then pay for that out-of-network specialist's services so it costs you no more than you would have paid if you received the services from an in-network provider.
+This means there will be no balance bill after the provider is paid by your health plan.
+Your health insurance company must have a process that you can use to find out how to get in-network coverage for care by an out-of-network specialist.
+And when you make your request, the insurance company is required to respond quickly.

-For more information on choosing a provider (in-network or out-of-network), click here.
+For more information on choosing a provider (in-network or out-of-network), click here or watch this video on seeing a doctor out of your network:

 What if I need help urgently?